-The renewable power revolution has been matched by dramatic changes to transmission and distribution, storage, and energy trading.
-Largescale centralized generation is giving way to smaller, diversified, and localized production, giving communities in developing nations unprecedented access to power.
-Centralized grids have been restructured to cope with the very different loads and flows.
-Portions of it have been rendered redundant and taken out of service.

-Some industries and settlements are served by independently operated "microgrids," which give remote communities access to electricity for the first time.
-Installed chemical battery storage capacity has been doubling every 2.5 years, leaping from 300 gigawatt hours in 2026 to 1.2 terawatt hours in 2030.
-Rapid growth of pumped hydro, compressed air, flywheel, and hydrogen storage boost capacity significantly further.
+The renewable power revolution has been matched by dramatic changes to transmission and distribution, storage and energy trading.
+Large-scale centralised generation is giving way to smaller, diversified and localised production, giving communities in developing nations unprecedented access to power.
+Centralised grids have been restructured to cope with the very different loads and flows - portions of it have been rendered redundant and taken out of service.
+Some industries and settlements are served by independently operated 'microgrids', which give remote communities access to electricity for the first time.
+Installed chemical battery storage capacity has been doubling every 2.5 years, leaping from 300GWh in 2026 to 1.2TWh in 2030.
+Rapid growth of pumped hydro, compressed air, flywheel and hydrogen storage boost capacity significantly further.
 The new grid structure has cut transmission losses by half.